-The Company's unused foreign tax credit will start to expire between the years 2013 and 2021.
+The Company's unused foreign tax credits will start to expire between the years 2017 and 2023.
 The alternative minimum tax credits do not expire, and foreign net operating losses ("NOL") are not subject to expiry dates.
 The NOL for the Company's UK subsidiary can be carried forward indefinitely, while the NOLs for the Company's Gabon and Angola subsidiaries are included in the respective subsidiaries' cost oil accounts, which will be offset against future taxable revenues.
 Management assesses the available positive and negative evidence to estimate if existing deferred tax assets will be utilized.
 The Company does not anticipate utilization of the foreign tax credits prior to expiration nor does the Company expect to generate sufficient taxable income to utilize other deferred tax assets.
-On the basis of this evaluation, a valuation allowance of \$99.6 million and \$75.9 million has been recorded as of December 31, 2012 and 2011, respectively, to reduce the deferred tax asset to the amount that is more likely than not to be realized.
+On the basis of this evaluation, a valuation allowance of \$137.3 million and \$99.6 million has been recorded as of December 31, 2013 and 2012, respectively, to reduce the deferred tax asset to the amount that is more likely than not to be realized.